INFOCENTER

 Comfortable indoor climate

-A ventilated facade is arranged with a vapor-permeable thermal insulation layer and is able to effectively remove excess moisture from the load-bearing wall structure that may form during the operation of the building.
+A ventilated facade is arranged with a vapor-permeable thermal insulation layer and is able to effectively remove excess moisture from the load-bearing wall structure that may appear during the building exploitation.
 This prevents the appearance of mold in the wall structure and contributes to the creation of a comfortable indoor climate.

 Durability